farirpgs/fari-community/public/catalog/creators/fari-rpgs/fari-app-wiki/index.md

 ### Offline

-The pffline mode is useful if everyone is physically in the same room but the GM still wants to use Fari App to manage their scenes and character sheets.
+The offline mode is useful if everyone is physically in the same room but the GM still wants to use Fari App to manage their scenes and character sheets.

 **_Note: When playing in offline mode, the app won't connect to its server and won't generate the session link cited above._**